 The above tips are guaranteed to stop your cat from scratching the furniture, though nothing can guarantee that your cat will never, ever use her claws on things other than a scratching post.
 But you can lower the damage done by trimming your cat’s claws, which must be done approximately every 2 to 4 weeks.

 One thing that prevents cat owners from taking this step is fear.
 How can you trim your cat’s claws without getting scratched?
-But it is not as bad as it sounds; it is best if you can start slowly, accustom your cat to being in your lap while you touch its paws, and gradually build towards trimming them.
+It is not as bad as it sounds.
+It is best to start slowly.
+Get your cat used to being in your lap while you touch their paws.
+Gradually build towards trimming them.
 Make this as pleasant experience for them as possible from the start.

 If you push your finger in between your cat’s paw pads, his claws will protrude out.
 You will see that your cat’s claw is partially transparent, and there is a blood vessel inside it.
-Use cat claw clippers (these can be bought at pet stores), and trim the claw without trimming inside the vessel.
+Use cat claw clippers to trim the claw taking great care to avoid trimming the vessel.

 IMPORTANT: Declawing, as convenient as it first sounds, is not at all a good choice.
-It is cruel, ethically controversial, and illegal in many countries, and it promotes other behavior problems.
+It is cruel, ethically controversial, and illegal in many countries.
+It often promotes other behavior problems.
 Declawing is not only a removal of claws, but actually an amputation of the fingertips, which causes pain while healing and when walking afterwards.
 Declawing is a very common cause for cats not using their litterboxes, along with many other behavior problems.

 If you really want your cat’s claws to stay out of trouble, try to use vinyl caps instead.
 They can be glued on top of your cat’s claws; as the claws grow, the caps must be reapplied about once a month.
-Claw caps can be easily applied at home, but for the first time, you should ask your veterinarian to do it and to teach you how to “install” them easily.
+Claw caps can be easily applied at home.
+You can ask your veterinarian to teach you how to “install” them easily.
 They come in a huge variety of colors, so you can protect your furniture with style.
-There are also transparent ones available if you do not want a cat from a glamor-rock band.
+There are also transparent ones if you do not want a cat to have better looking nails than you.

 So, are you ready to stop your cat from scratching your furniture?
 We bet you are.
 Add more scratching posts, block access to the undesired spots, and start trimming your cat’s claws on a regular basis.
 This means that even if your cat follows his natural behavior (scratching sofas, that is), there will be no damage done.